 The weeds also thrived in the rocks,even though we placed a black weed barrier underneath when we put the rocks down.
 While the weeds seemed easier to pull, maybe they have shallower roots; I don’t need another area to weed.
 I have enough issues weeding the garden.

 We have discussed putting a patio around the deck.
 We have discussed another lower wooden deck over the rocks.
 Both involve money.
 And lots of work.

-I sifted the rocks from the dirt with our homemade sand box covers.
+I had to sift the rocks from the dirt before I could move all the rocks.
+I used our homemade sand box covers.
 The hardware cloth screen sorts most of the rocks from the dirt.
 The first day, I also used a window screen to sort the small rocks.
 That did not last long, way too much work.

 Happy Camping (or re-purposing sidewalk pieces)

 **July 2018 Update**